Vincent Gigante: Costello murder attempt and caporegime

-In 1959, Gigante was convicted, with Vito Genovese, of heroin trafficking and sentenced to seven years in prison.
-He was paroled after five years.
+In 1959, Gigante was convicted, with Genovese, of heroin trafficking and sentenced to seven years in prison.
+Gigante was paroled after five years.
 Not long afterward, he was promoted from soldier to captain, running the Greenwich Village Crew, and headquartered at the Triangle Civic Improvement Association.
+Gigante developed a reputation as a formidable, intelligent and powerful captain.

-In the 1960s, Gigante took to walking around his neighborhood in a bathrobe, pajamas, and slippers while mumbling to himself, which law enforcement agents, prosecutors, and Mafia defectors later said was a performance intended to allow Gigante to avoid prosecution for his criminal activities.
-This came to be known as "The Bathrobe Defense", in which those accused of criminal wrongdoing feign mental incompetence to avoid the legal consequence of such behavior.
+Beginning in the 1960s, Gigante took to walking around his neighborhood in a bathrobe, pajamas and slippers while mumbling to himself, which law enforcement agents, prosecutors and Mafia defectors later said was a performance intended to allow Gigante to avoid prosecution for his criminal activities.
+This came to be known as the "Bathrobe Defense," in which those accused of criminal wrongdoing feign mental incompetence to avoid the legal consequence of such behavior.

-In 1969, Gigante was indicted in New Jersey for conspiracy to bribe the entire five-member Old Tappan, New Jersey police force to alert him to surveillance operations by law enforcement agencies.
+In 1969, Gigante was indicted in New Jersey for conspiracy to bribe the five-member Old Tappan police force.
 The charge was dropped after Gigante's lawyers presented reports from psychiatrists that he was mentally unfit to stand trial.

-Since 1969, Gigante had been treated 20 times for psychiatric disorders.
+From that point forward, Gigante was treated twenty times for psychiatric disorders.
 Gigante's "primary treating psychiatrist", Eugene D'Adamo, noted:

 Vincent Gigante has been diagnosed since 1969 as suffering from schizophrenia, paranoid type with [periodic] acute exacerbations which result in hospitalization.

 Gigante's lawyers and relatives said that Gigante had been mentally disabled since the late 1960s, with a below-normal IQ of 69 to 72.